DeepQuestAI/DeepStack-CameraUI/README.md

 * **DeepStack URL**

-To connect to Deepstack server you must provide the right URL to Deepstack like `http://localhost:80` or or any other `url:port` on which DeepStack is running, locally or on the cloud.
+To connect to Deepstack server you must provide the right URL to Deepstack like `http://localhost:80` or any other `url:port` on which DeepStack is running, locally or on the cloud.
 For more information check the documentation https://docs.deepstack.cc/

 * **Camera Address**